nuxt/governance/README.md

 As contributors gain experience and familiarity with the project, they may find that the project lead starts relying on them more and more.
 When this begins to happen, they gradually adopt the role of a framework team member, as described above.

-Community contributors, usually will gain responsibility of maintaining some `nuxt-community/` github repositories and `@nuxtjs/` npm scoped packages.
+Community contributors usually will gain the responsibility of maintaining some `nuxt-community/` GitHub repositories and `@nuxtjs/` npm scoped packages.

 ## Community Partners